 6.)
 Never argue with your child.
 If you find yourself arguing, stop immediately and pull away from the situation!
 Nothing good can come of this!
 If you know you are right, there is no need to argue.
 If we argue with our children we are giving them the right to talk back (hence the argument).
 Absolutely do not allow this you will lose a lot of good training ground.
 My oldest is my arguer and my husband tends to enjoy this type of banter with her, so I have a hard time getting this issue out of her.

 7.)
 Have a positive attitude.
 No one wants to be around negative Nancy.
-Wake up everyday and make the choice to be happy, cause happiness is really a choice.
+Wake up every day and make the choice to be happy, cause happiness is really a choice.
 Have fun, think and speak good words all day long.
 Angry, stinky attitudes are contagious and will result in bad attitudes in your kids too, trust me I know this one first hand.
 Fill your home with love, joy and peace and soon it will be flowing out of your kiddos attitudes too.
 I know this is not easy, especially when dealing with the stresses of life, rebellious children, or a rigorous schedule, but if you choose to be happy through it all, I promise you, you will be.

-Bonus tip: Enjoy it.
+Enjoy it.
 I’m sure you’ve heard this from your parents several times…”Enjoy it while it lasts, it goes so fast” Although my kids are still semi-little this is so true.
-8 years has went by like a flash and seems to be rapidly speeding up.
-Make sure you are enjoying your kids everyday…really enjoying them.
+8 years has gone by like a flash and seems to be rapidly speeding up.
+Make sure you are enjoying your kids every day…really enjoying them.
 Make memories, laugh, play & grow together.
-Once this time is gone it’s gone…No regrets!!
+Once this time is gone it’s gone.
+No regrets!